 - Latent print analysis the development and recovery of latent prints from items of evidence, comparison of the latent prints to known exemplars and database searches for potential latent print matches. - Automated Fingerprint Identification Systems (AFIS) the entry and database searching of latent prints.
-Where identification cannot be effected, the latent print may be registered in the unsolved latent database. - Shoe and tire impressions analysis the comparison of impressions from crime scenes to known exemplars in order to determine if sufficient individual characteristics are present for a positive identification between the source and impression to be made.
+Where identification cannot be effected, the latent print may be registered in the unsolved latent database. - Shoe and tire impressions analysis the comparison of unknown impressions from crime scenes to known tire or shoe impressions to attempt to identify the specific source or origin.